An important cause of unexplained Infertility, unexplained IVF failure and Recurrent Pregnancy Loss (RPL).

 Intralipid (IL) is a solution of small lipid droplets suspended in water.
-When administered intravenously, IL provides essential fatty acids, linoleic acid (LA), an omega-6 fatty acid, alpha-linolenic acid (ALA), an omega-3 fatty acid.
+When administered intravenously it provides essential fatty acids, linoleic acid (LA), an omega-6 fatty acid, alpha-linolenic acid (ALA), an omega-3 fatty acid.
 IL is made up of 20% soybean oil/fatty acids (comprising linoleic acid, oleic acid, palmitic acid, linolenic acid and stearic acid), 1.2% egg yolk phospholipids (1.2%), glycerin (2.25%) and water (76.5%).

 - Corticosteroid Therapy (Prednisone, Prednisolone, and Dexamethasone)

-Corticosteroid therapy has become a mainstay in the treatment of most women undergoing IVF.
+Corticosteroid therapy has become the mainstay in the treatment for many women undergoing IVF.
 It is believed by most to enhance implantation due to an overall immunomodulatory effect.
 Some IVF programs prescribe daily oral methyl prednisolone (Medrol) while others prefer prednisone or dexamethasone, commencing 10-14 days prior to egg retrieval and continuing until pregnancy is discounted or until the 10th week of pregnancy.

 - Heparinoid Therapy

-There is compelling evidence that the subcutaneous administration of heparin twice daily or low molecular heparin (Clexane, Lovenox) once daily, (starting with the onset of ovarian stimulation) can improve IVF birthrate in women who test positive for APAs and can prevent later pregnancy loss when certain thrombophilias (e.g. homozygous MTHFR mutation)
+There is evidence to show that the subcutaneous administration of heparin twice daily or low molecular heparin (Clexane, Lovenox) once daily, (starting with the onset of ovarian stimulation) can improve IVF birthrate in women who test positive for certain antiphospholipid antibodies (APA) and with certain thrombophilias (e.g. homozygous MTHFR mutation)

 - What About Baby Aspirin?

-In our opinion, aspirin has little (if any) value when it comes to IID, and besides, could even reduce the chance of success.
-The reason for this is that aspirin thins the blood and increases the potential to bleed.
-This effect can last for up to a week and could complicate an egg retrieval procedure or result in “concealed” intrauterine bleeding at the time of embryo transfer, thereby potentially compromising IVF success.
+In my opinion, aspirin therapy has little (if any) benefit when it comes to IID and in fact might even reduce the chance of success because it thins the blood and increases the potential to bleed, thereby complicating an egg retrieval procedure or causing intrauterine bleeding at the time of embryo transfer.
+I do not prescribe it during IVF cycles.